When was the last time you recited the order of the planets of the solar system?

 Instead of just making the printable solar system flashcards, I wanted to show you a simple, hands-on activity you can use them to do.

 You’ll need the printed flashcard set, some masking tape, nine strands of yarn, and a flat surface.
-As you can see, the flashcards include cards with each planet name and cards without.

-Use masking tape to secure each end of each strand to the surface.
 Try to get the yarn into a rough arc shape.
 We’re going for planetary orbit lines.

 Then, have the kids lay out the planet cards in the right order, starting with the sun and progressing outward.

-Pooh was having some trouble recalling the planet order, so we used the mnemonic device: My Very Eager Mother Just Served Us Nachos.
+My son was having some trouble recalling the planet order, so we used the mnemonic device: My Very Eager Mother Just Served Us Nachos.

 My – Mercury